russell-mason/ai-examples/Microsoft/MicrosoftSemanticKernel.Examples/README.md

 ### Foundation

+- **ChatClientExample**
+Demonstrates obtaining a chat client from the kernel, and getting a simple response from a prompt.
+Model: gpt-4o-mini

+- **ChatClientStreamingExample**
+Demonstrates getting a streamed response from a chat client, and outputting response tokens as they're received.
+Model: gpt-4o-mini

+- **ChatClientHistoryExample**
+Demonstrates how to create a chat history so that prior request/response messages provide historical context.
+Model: gpt-4o-mini

 - **ChatCompletionExample**
 Demonstrates obtaining a chat completion service from the kernel, and getting a simple response from a prompt.
 Model: gpt-4o-mini